What soldering means

-- practically about soldering
+- practically about soldering;

-- soldering basics - theory
+- soldering basics - theory;

-- about soldering mistakes
+- about soldering mistakes made;

-- about electronics repair
+- about electronics repair;

-- OHS and fire protection
+- Health and Safety and fire safety.

 A bit of theory on soldering